imagekit-developer/imagekit-java/README.md

 **8. Remove AI tags**

-Accepts an object of class `AITagsRequest` specifying the parameters to be used to list and search files.
+Accepts an object of class `AITagsRequest` specifying the parameters to be used to remove AI tags.
 All parameters specified in the [documentation here](https://docs.imagekit.io/api-reference/media-api/remove-aitags-bulk) can be passed via their setter functions to get the results.

 ```java
 List<String> fileIds = new ArrayList<>();